seock04/TalkMatters/Season4/Season4_4th.md

   * Youngman was the previous president of Samsung One Toastmaster.
 He has been leading an English book reading club since last December.
   * [Speech Subject] Could the 5 principles be applicable to his English reading club.
 * 3rd Speaker: Nare Ha
   * Nare is the current president of Samsung One Toasmaster.
-She have participated and known many other Toastmaster clubs' activities since last year.
+She has participated and known many other Toastmaster clubs' activities since last year.
-  * [Speech Subject] How she have learn English effectively after finishing Korean middle / high school English curriculum.
+  * [Speech Subject] How has she learn English effectively after finishing Korean middle / high school English curriculum.

 ## Open discussion with audiences
 > There would be prapared questions to speakers.
 One speaker would like to answer each question in 2 minutes.
 But there is no limitation for this session.
 Every participant can ask any question promptly and anyone can answer that.
 We'll make our own best principles while talking to each other.